Vesztex/donkeycar/docs/buggy.md

 centered and there was a small bid of wobble.
 After running with the SK3 motor which pinion fits more precise to the drive shaft I have observed almost no wear on the spur gear.
-I cannot recommend these 370 motors, as they get very hot and I destroyed tow of them during crashes, they seem to be rather fragile.
+I cannot recommend these 370 motors, as they get very hot and I destroyed two of them during crashes, they seem to be rather fragile.
 ![370-motors](./assets/370-motors.jpeg)

-I had ordered a metal one from Ebay some months ago but it never showed up.
-I would prefer a metal drive train throughout though.
+Even with the better alignment I would prefer a metal drive train throughout though.

-1. I will probably also fit some sort of mini OLED display for showing battery charge and processor temperature or similar.
+1. I plan to also fit some sort of mini OLED display for showing battery charge and processor temperature or similar.

 ### Updates
 1. Installed hall effect sensor underneath the build plate which now